Acedev003/Blog/_posts/2023-02-18-Redesigning-Fibonacci.md

 tags: algorithms dynamic-programming perspectives-and-code
 ---

 Among the first few coding challenges a newbie comes across is that of computing the Fibonacci Sequence.
-At a glance, this absurdly random question does not appear to offer any real world solutions, apart from the fact that it's used to demonstrate the concepts of recursion to new programmers.
+At a glance, this absurdly random question does not appear to offer any real world use case (<a href="https://codinghero.ai/the-fibonacci-series-and-its-amazing-applications/amp/">despite it's importance</a>), apart from the fact that it's used to demonstrate the concepts of recursion to new programmers.

 A good use-case of the Fibonacci sequence that is not so popular is to explain concepts of algorithmic complexity.
 So, lets begin by looking at the definition of the so called sequence.